Five Great Tips For Tackling Loneliness

 The emotional stress linked to loneliness is also thought to cause physical health issues such as a weakened immune system.
 Being lonely can also lead to apathy, which a 2014 report found can actually shrink brain size.
 Dealing with loneliness is not easy, but if you or a loved one are struggling with it, there are many ways you can overcome it.

-Here are some great tips for tackling loneliness.
+Here are some great tips for tackling loneliness in old age.

 Find A Project To Tackle Loneliness

 Keeping busy is a great way of tackling loneliness.
 And a perfect way to keep busy is to find a big project to occupy and drive you on.

 It’s often said we all have a book inside us, waiting to be written.
 What better project than writing the most important story of all – your story!
 Strolling down memory lane and reliving happy times and memories is so good for your mental health, while writing your story can open up and deepen your relationships with your family.

 Sharing your story with them will fight off feelings of loneliness – take a family member out for a meal or a drink – and reminisce with them and you’ll make new and deeper connections.